$165 Find Cheap Flights from New York to France

 The average price of all round-trip flights from New York to France clicked on KAYAK for each day over the last 12 months.

 When flying from New York to France, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to New York, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to New York, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from New York to France?